UNDP Logo

 How the Compass Works

 The Compass provides a score that assesses the digital maturity of a nation.
-This is determined by the seven pillars of UNDP’s digital transformation framework:
+This is determined by the six pillars of UNDP’s digital transformation framework:

 Each of these pillars is formed of various sub-pillars and their respective indicators, which can be mapped to a specific stage of digital transformation.
 Every stage is assigned a score, which represents the level of digital transformation maturity of a nation.